synergatika/loyalty-contracts/README.md

 [![Build Status](https://travis-ci.org/synergatika/loyalty-contracts.svg?branch=master)](https://travis-ci.org/synergatika/loyalty-contracts)
 [![License](https://img.shields.io/badge/license-GPL--3.0-blue.svg?style=flat)](https://raw.githubusercontent.com/synergatika/loyalty-contracts/master/LICENSE)

-We use smart contract to keep track of points earned and redeem by a member of the Synergy Loyalty program.
+We use Loyalty smart contract to keep track of points earned and redeem by a member of the Synergy Loyalty program.
+Besides, we hold for each Member a score on how loyal he or she is.
 It's designed to be upgradeable to support future features.

 ## Model